kr1tzy/dotfiles/README.md

-# Dotfiles
+# dotfiles

-> Updates the below resources and installs vim-plug, tmux w/ tpm, zsh & oh-my-zsh, and pyenv & pyenv-virtualenv if they aren't already installed.
+> Updates the below resources and installs vim-plug, tmux w/ tpm, zsh+oh-my-zsh, and pyenv+pyenv-virtualenv if they're not installed.

 ### Resources
 * .radare2rc